Golf People!

 Mary was perhaps a cheat in marriage, but a paradigm of honour on the links.

-In 1567, her husband, Henry Stuart, Lord Darnley, was found murdered in Edinburgh under circumstances that were both shocking and suspicious—his body discovered outside a house that had been destroyed by an explosion, though he himself bore no injuries from the blast.
-Scotland buzzed with speculation, and whispers spread through court and kirk alike that the young queen may have been complicit in the plot to rid herself of a troublesome spouse.
+In 1567, Mary’s first husband, Lord Darnley, was found murdered under circumstances that were both shocking and suspicious.
+His body was discovered outside a house that had been destroyed by an explosion, though, apart from being very dead, he bore no injuries from the blast.

 Barely three months later, she scandalised Scotland once more by marrying James Hepburn, the Earl of Bothwell—the very man most widely suspected of orchestrating Darnley’s murder.
-The hasty union looked to many less like romance than conspiracy, a brazen declaration that the pair were bound not only by marriage but by crime.
+The hasty union looked to many less like romance than conspiracy, a brazen declaration that the pair were bound not only by marriage but in crime.
 For Mary’s enemies, it was all the proof they needed.
-For her supporters, it was a reckless gamble that placed their queen in ever-deepening peril.
+For her supporters, it was a reckless gamble that placed their queen into ever-deepening peril.

 ANDREW CARNEGIE

-DONALD, WHERE’S YOUR TROOSERS
+DONALD, WHERE’S YOUR TROUSERS?

 The first man of the US has Scottish roots and a deep love of the game.

 Donald Trump’s mother, Mary Anne MacLeod, was born in the windswept village of Tong, near the town of Stornoway on the Western Isles.
-Life in the Hebrides during the early 20th century was marked by hardship—crofter families struggled against poor harvests, limited opportunities, and the lingering effects of the First World War.
+Life in the Hebrides during the early 20th century was marked by hardship—crofter families struggling against poor harvests, limited opportunities, and the lingering effects of the First World War.

-Like many young Scots seeking a better life, Mary Anne left her island home in 1930, at the tender age of 18, emigrating to New York.
 There she joined thousands of other Scots who had crossed the Atlantic in search of work, stability, and the promise of the American dream.
-Six years later, her fortunes changed dramatically when she married Frederick Trump, one of the city’s most successful property tycoons.
+Six years later, her fortunes shifted dramatically when she married Frederick Trump, one of the city’s most successful property tycoons.

 Perhaps reflecting both on his mother’s humble Hebridean roots and his own deep passion for golf, President Trump would later invest heavily in Scotland, the land of her birth.
 His most celebrated project was the restoration of Turnberry, transforming the historic links into the magnificent world-class facility many believed it was always destined to be.

-In addition, he established Trump International Golf Links just north of Aberdeen, offering two championship courses—the Trump Old and the Trump New—both of which now stand among the finest golfing experiences in Scotland.
+In addition, he established Trump International Golf Links just north of Aberdeen, offering two championship courses—the Trump Old and New—both of which now stand among the finest golfing experiences in Scotland.
 For Trump, the ventures were more than mere business enterprises; they were also, at least in part, a statement of personal heritage, tying his global brand back to the rugged, windswept landscapes from which his mother once departed in search of a better future.

 SIR SEAN CONNERY